aaron-grau/curic/javascript/projects/arguments_exercises/README.md

 Once you've done that, **write a second version using the `...` rest operator.**

-### `curriedSum`, `curry`
+## `curriedSum`

 **Functional programming** is another style of programming; it's an alternative to object-oriented programming, though the two styles can also be mixed.
-We'll learn more about it later, but in (very) brief, functional programming focuses on passing functions around, rather than objects.
+We'll learn more about it later, but briefly, functional programming focuses on passing *functions* around instead of *objects*.

-In functional programming, a common pattern is **currying**.
+One pattern seen in functional programming is **currying**.
 Currying is the process of decomposing a function that takes multiple arguments into one that takes single arguments successively until it has the sufficient number of arguments to run.
 This technique is named after